Mengkodingan/ckptw/README.md

   ```

 - ### Template Buttons
-  send a button with "attachment".
+  Send a button with "attachment".

   ```ts
   import { TemplateButtonsBuilder } from "@mengkodingan/ckptw";